Szeg\H{o} type asymptotics for the reproducing kernel in spaces of full-plane weighted polynomials: Szeg o 's asymptotics and the Ginibre kernel

 We next note that if $\zeta=z\bar{w}$ is in the region $\III$, i.e., if $|z\bar{w}e^{1-z\bar{w}}|>1$, then the first term ``$1$'' inside the bracket in \eqref{chug} is negligible, so in this case

 as desired.

 There remains to treat the case when $\zeta=z\bar{w}$ happens to be precisely on the curve $K$ and $\zeta \ne 1$.
-In this case, we connect $\zeta$ to $+\infty$ by first following the curve $K$ until we reach $t=1$, and then (taking an infinitesimal detour to avoid the pole of $\frac {dt}{du}$ at $t=1$) we continue to $+\infty$ along the real axis.
-Since $u(t)=te^{1-t}$ is real along that curve we can argue in the same way as when $\zeta$ is to the right of the curve $K$, with the result that the asymptotic formula \eqref{fex} is true in this case as well.
-Our proof of Theorem \ref{tue} is complete. q.e.d.
+In this case, we consider nearby points $\zeta'$ which are either to the left or to the right of $K$ and use a limiting procedure, as $\zeta'\to\zeta$ to deduce that the asymptotic formula \eqref{fex} is true in this case as well.
+(Intuitively, one can picture that for $\zeta\in K$ we connect $\zeta$ either to $0$ or to $+\infty$ by first following the curve $K$ until we reach $t=1$, and then continue along the real axis until we reach either $0$ or $+\infty$.
+This picture is however not entirely rigorous, since $\frac {dt}{du}$ has a pole at at $u=t=1$.)